-Over 1500 schools signed up nationally to request free wildflower seeds - a great way to start the conversation about biodiversity and the need for pollinating plants which attract insects.
+Over 1500 schools signed up nationally to request free wildflower seeds as part of the Superbloom Schools project - a great way to start the conversation about biodiversity and the need for pollinating plants which attract insects.
 More importantly the project has promoted why being outside in nature is so good for you.

-Freddie went on to explain that a broad range of primary school aged children engaged with the project because the schools were keen to be involved.
+Freddie explains that a broad range of primary school aged children engaged with the project because the schools were keen to be involved.

 “It’s also a step in learning where our food comes from.
 We can learn how things grow, we can learn how we create and support our communities and it's also a really good opportunity to develop hope, perseverance and patience; Skills that they can transfer into other areas of their lives.

 It also gives children the opportunity to be away from the classroom within their education.
 Hopefully this project will be the start of a long journey in bringing gardening and growing into schools.”

 Thrive’s work on the Superbloom Schools programme used a tried and tested approach, enabling teachers to explore several ways in which gardens and gardening could be used in the national curriculum to improve pupils’ wellbeing and resilience.
 Pupils from Isebrook School in Kettering said they were overjoyed to be part of the project.